A Journey of Hard and Important Lessons

 Perhaps people reading this will tell me I’m being too harsh.
 That I’m comparing apples and oranges, and I would kindly ask these people to do their research.
 To stop accepting blindly what their leaders claim is truth.
 Many people, myself included, have written of the evidence of the existence of white supremacy, of the damage of anti-trans attitudes and policies embedded in our culture, of the homophobic attitudes and policies, and in those posts I include research.
 But more can be found if one is willing to seek in good faith.

-Yes, many of the Christian leaders in America are wolves in sheep’s clothing.
-The false leaders, the ones that push this False and anti-Christ Christianity the most?
+Yes, many of the Christian leaders in America aren’t always wolves in sheep’s clothing.
+But the false leaders, the ones that push this False and anti-Christ Christianity the most?

 Those are the pastors in their mega-churches, who own rich estates and reap the benefits of those who have nothing.
-Who ignore the plights of the hungry or homeless or the immigrants unless it furthers their carefully constructed images of the pious, the righteous, the Pharisee on the corner who shows off his “faith.”
+Who ignore the plights of the hungry or homeless or the immigrants unless it furthers their carefully constructed images of the pious, the righteous who shows off his “faith.”
 Who push for legislation that upholds their version of Christianity as supreme in order to further their power and wealth at the cost of the lives of millions, who are harmed by these policies.

 Those are many of the leaders in the Catholic Church, who turned a blind eye to the abuse of kids, who advocated for single-issue voting in regards to “pro-life” and engaged in vitriol against demographics that did not align to who they view as “God’s people.”